Enegnei/AppleVsFBI/AppleVsFBI.md

 If the FBI was compelling someone who *was* a party or key-holder to encrypted communications, *then* it would be more accurate to say that they are “breaking encryption” by taking advantage of a social engineering weakness which, at the present time, exists with the majority of encryption use.

 The problem here is that the 'encryption' *is already broken*.
 Quoting from what a "senior Apple executive" said to **Buzzfeed**, Apple's fear that they are being asked to "[create a sort of master key](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.nvweoJwEO#.igPwBeOq6)" is misleading at best, because Apple is not being asked to *create* a key but rather *use the master key they already possess* in conjunction with a custom iOS that lacks two security features.
 Apple is being pursued because contrary to their commendable implimentation of 'strong encryption,' they retain the ability to backdoor their products, not only through allowing the use of PINs but because they are a centralized point of failure in regards to building proprietary firmware & software.

+> "If Apple gets to call #FBiOS a 'backdoor,' I suggest we refer to 'Apple updates' as 'official backdoor only good guys are allowed to use.'" --*Pwn All The Things* [@pwnallthethings](https://twitter.com/pwnallthethings/status/702974661211119617)

 The [**Electronic Frontier Foundation**](https://www.eff.org/about) has published a few pieces on this case and offers only passing criticism of Apple on this point, even though they include passages like this:

 > **Would it be easy for Apple to sign the requested cracking software?** The answer any trained security engineer will give you is "it shouldn't be."